josecruzado21/charLM/README.md

 - charLM includes functionality to calculate the perplexity of each word and the mean perplexity of the dataset.
 - Even though Andrej's approach may be more efficient (using dictionaries that map items to indices and vice versa), charLM relies on a linear search to find the indices of interest in the probabilities matrix.
 - Andrej uses "." as special character while charLM uses "<>".
-- Andrej uses negative log-likelihood as measure of goodness of fit of the model, charLM uses perplexity.
+- Andrej uses negative log-likelihood as measure of goodness of fit of the model, charLM includes also perplexity.

+## Neural Networks
+- charLM includes functionalities to extend the neural networks to n-grams greater than 2.
+- charLM inclides functionality to calculate the mean perplexity of any given dataset.
+- charLM allows to change the cost function from log-likelihood to cross_entropy.

+## MLP
+- charLM includes supports the addition of more layers and activations to the MLP.
+- charLM includes a functionality to create words starting from some given context.
+- charLM includes random uniform initialization instead of random normal.

 # Learnings